SEAT Tarraco SUV - Interior & comfort

 While refreshingly different to other SEAT models, we don't think the display looks quite as well integrated as the screens in top rivals, even if its free-standing position puts it within easy reach of the driver.
 Material quality is good, if not quite a match for the Peugeot 5008.
 There are few design surprises elsewhere; as with other VW Group SUVs there's a standard 10.25-inch digital cockpit instrument panel that allows you to choose how driving information is presented, with a choice of digital or analogue styles or full-colour navigation mapping with vital driving data overlaid.

-The SEAT Tarraco is available in SE, SE Technology, FR, FR Sport, Xcellence and Xcellence Lux trim levels, and the standard eight-inch infotainment screen is a highlight, with a bright, responsive screen and smartphone connectivity that includes Apple CarPlay and Android Auto, as well as Amazon Alexa integration.
+The SEAT Tarraco is available in SE, SE Technology, FR, FR Sport, Xcellence and Xcellence Lux trim levels, and the standard infotainment screen is a highlight, with a bright, responsive 8.25-inch infotainment touchscreen and smartphone connectivity that includes Apple CarPlay and Android Auto, as well as Amazon Alexa integration.
 However, we're not big fans of the large bezel around the screen, that makes it look rather bulky.
+Standard SE kit also includes 17-inch alloy wheels, Adaptive Cruise Control, Digital Cockpit and rear parking sensors.

-The Tarraco SE Technology we tried was equipped with sat nav and climate control, while its 18-inch alloy wheels and dark privacy glass gave it a classy look.
+The Tarraco SE Technology is equipped with a larger 9.25-inch touchscreen, sat nav and climate control, while its 18-inch alloy wheels and dark privacy glass gave it a classy look.
 SEAT describes the FR as 'The Stylish One', with body coloured bumpers and a styling kit for a sporty look.
 It also gets 19-inch alloy wheels, an extended rear spoiler, twin exhaust tailpipes and sports seats, while its functionality is bolstered by an electric driver’s seat, adaptive cruise control, keyless entry and self-parking.
 FR Sport takes things a step further with 20-inch wheels, leather upholstery, a bird's eye view camera and heated seats and washer nozzles.